 Lake Victoria, Tanzania

 Then I'm off to the east for some time all on my own.
-On the way I stop off at a small reserve to see the rare red colobus monkeys who ignore us and feign sleep, hammock-like between two trees.
+On the way I stop off at Jozani Chwaka Bay National Park (the only park in Zanzibar) to see the rare red colobus monkeys who ignore us and feign sleep, hammock-like between two trees.
 I’m flailing, trying to get a good picture before I’m hauled back by my guide who has noticed a deadly green mamba, also flailing, but in my direction.

 The beaches are colourful, sprinkled with hibiscus.
 The fishing dhows with their distinctive triangular sails swoop up and down the coast.
 The hotel is remarkably comfortable.
 Massage and prawn coconut curry.
 And it’s a very small world.
-I go snorkelling and spend eight hours afterwards - we just went 'for a drink' - with Phil, from Dar, who turns out to be the cousin of a previous travelling companion from Brighton.
+I go snorkelling and spend eight hours afterwards - we just went 'for a drink' - with Phil, from Dar, who turns out to be the cousin of Raye, a previous travelling companion from Brighton.
 The next day, dialogue with the lady on the adjacent sunbed reveals that she was once a student of my ex, Neil.

 Killimanjaro From the Side

 The flight home from Tanzania is on Ethiopian Airlines via Addis and is eventful.
 I get my view of Kilimanjaro - the pilot flies so close to the peak that I can see the trekkers on the winding paths.
 On the next leg we are struck by lightning.